jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Strive to add function by deleting code._ — Jon Bentley

 _The mark of a mature programmer is willingness to throw out code you spent time on when you realize it's pointless._ — Bram Cohen

+_One of my most productive days was throwing away 1,000 lines of code._ ― Ken Thompson

 _UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity._ — Dennis Ritchie